BiBiServ/bibigrid/documentation/markdown/features/configuration.md

   - `size` (optional:50) if a boot volume is created, this sets its size.
 - `volumes`
 - `securityGroups` (optional:[]) a list of existing securityGroups that will be added to the instances
-- `meta` a dict of meta key value pairs (no key or value longer than 256)
+- `meta` a dict of meta key value pairs (no key or value longer than 256) overwrites global meta key value pairs where conflicts arise

 ##### vpnInstance: